JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 `DynamicalBilliards` is an easy-to-use, modular and extendable Julia package for dynamical billiards in two dimensions.

-!!! info "JuliaDynamics"
-    `DynamicalBilliards` is part of [JuliaDynamics](https://juliadynamics.github.io/JuliaDynamics/), check out our [website](https://juliadynamics.github.io/JuliaDynamics/) for more cool stuff!

-!!! tip "Julia Billiard logo animation"
-    Check out the example in the [tutorials](tutorials/examples/#julia-logo-billiard) page to see the code that created and animated the "Julia Billiard", which is the logo of our package!
+It is part of [JuliaDynamics](https://juliadynamics.github.io/JuliaDynamics/), an organization dedicated to creating high quality scientific software.

 !!! info "Latest news"
     The [`timeseries!`](@ref) function now supports evolving particles until a certain condition (specified by a function) is met.